My house plumbing is backed up and not draining. Should I call a plumber or jt's?

 I just had my tank pumped and it already looks full!?!

 There is a difference between full and overfull!
 An empty septic tank will fill up as quick as you use the amount of gallons it holds.
 The tank is designed to hold a liquid level to the bottom of the outlet pipe (that exits into the disposal area).
 When you look down in your tank, it should look full.
 It takes a professional to measure the scum and sludge levels to determine if your tank is ready to be pumped out.

-Does anyone have to be home to have my septic pumped?
+Does anyone have to be home to have jt's pump my septic tank?

 Does JT's Septic do leach line work?

-JT's does not install or work on leach lines at this time.
+JT's does not install or work on leach lines/disposal areas at this time.
 We do light repairs to septic tanks and inlet and outlet sewer pipes.
 See a list of companies on our referral list for leach line work.